codacy/docs/docs/organizations/managing-security-and-risk.md

 !!! info "This is a beta feature"
     This is a new Codacy feature and <span class="skip-vale">we're</span> continuing to improve it.

-The **Security and Risk Management** feature helps you <span class="skip-vale">quickly</span> identify, track, and address security vulnerabilities by automatically opening time-bound, prioritized action items whenever Codacy detects Security issues in your organization repositories or in your connected Jira Cloud instance.
+The **Security and Risk Management** feature helps you <span class="skip-vale">quickly</span> identify, track, and address security vulnerabilities by automatically opening time-bound, prioritized action items whenever Codacy detects security issues in your organization repositories or in your connected Jira Cloud instance.

 Under Security and Risk Management, you can find the following pages to help you monitor your security vulnerabilities: